schireson/pytest-mock-resources/docs/source/relational/template-database.rst

 --------------
-Static actions are actions which are safe to be executed exactly once, because they have predictable semantics which both safely be executed once per test session, as well as happen in a completely separate transactiona and database, from the one handed to the test.
+Static actions are actions which are safe to be executed exactly once, because they have predictable semantics which both safely be executed once per test session, as well as happen in a completely separate transactions and database, from the one handed to the test.

 Static actions include: